Architecture of Valencia, Spain

 The Museu de Belles Arts de València is a popular museum containing works from some of Spain's most important artists

 Founded in 1913 the Museu de Belles Arts de València is an art gallery located just over the Turia River from the Old Town of Valencia.
 The museum contains art made from the 1300s to the 1600s and includes works by El Greco, Diego Velázquez, and several engravings by Giovan Battista Piranesi.
 The building that houses the art gallery, was built from the 17th-18th century.
-Originally a lavish renaissance style palace, other additions to the building were also built in the Baroque style.
+Originally a lavish Renaissance-style palace, other additions to the building were also built in the Baroque style.

 8. Palace of the Marqués de Dos Aguas